Entertainment growing up in Elba, Nebraska

 Mary had a little lamb doll china plates and sugar bowl

 Growing up in rural Nebraska in the 1920's and 1930's was a time of significant changes and challenges.
-The USA would go from the Roaring Twenties to the Great Depression to entering World War II when Betty was in High School.
+The USA would go from the Roaring Twenties to the Great Depression to entering World War II the time when Betty was in High School.

 Home entertainment would see the rise of the radio's domination over the phonograph while movies would continue to redefine entertainment with the addition of talking pictures and Technicolor.